Updated: February 11, 2020

 Smart Facebook page owners use their pages to drive traffic to their websites.

-If all you're doing on Facebook is getting engagement on your posts, then you're really just an entertainer -- not a marketer.
+If all you're doing on Facebook is getting engagement on your posts, then you're not really achieving many business goals.

 So start using link posts to drive traffic to your site.

-The great thing about link posts is Facebook now generates a full-width thumbnail image if your website makes one available.
+The great thing about link posts is Facebook generates a nice big full-sized image if your website makes one available.

 Posting links to your website is an essential part of any Facebook content strategy.